DamienIrving/climate-analysis/data_processing/README_wave_extraction.txt

 5. Implement the ROIM method

 matlab &
-then run test_roim.m

-6. Calculate the climatological statistics
+#then run test_roim.m, which will output file.csv

+6a.
+Generate the desired list of PSA-active dates (and output some very basic climatological statistics if you like)

 (this requires pandas)

-python roim_stat.py
+python roim_stat.py file.csv dates
+--property startpoint_temporal endpoint_temporal
+--ofile dates.txt

+6b.
+Further filter the list of dates and output new_dates.txt or totals.txt

+filter_dates.py

+7a.
+Calculate a composite based on dates.txt or new_dates.txt

+calc_composite.py

+7b.
+Compare totals.txt to another metric

+metric_comparison.py